WiFi Dongles: Value for Money or a Gimmick?

 Is Dongle WiFi Better Than Traditional Home Broadband?

 This really depends on what you need.
-Dongles and mobile broadband have not been invented to directly compete with or replace your home broadband connection, but instead to allow you to bring your broadband with you when you are away from home.
-Your home broadband is likely to always have a stronger and more stable connection due to it having fixed cables, rather than variable signals.
+Dongles and mobile broadband have not been invented to directly compete with or replace your home broadband connection.
+Your home broadband is likely to always have a stronger and more stable connection due to it having fixed cables.
+That being said, plans such as National Broadband Ireland (NBI/NBP) are rapidly developing the nation's broadband infrastructure.

 Ad